-If you’ve been affected by bushfires, there’s a range of information, services and resources available to help you look after your property and rebuild your home.
+If you’ve been affected by a natural disaster, there’s a range of information, services and resources available to help you look after your property and rebuild your home.

-Always check with emergency services that it is safe to return to your property after a bushfire.
+Always check with emergency services that it is safe to return to your property after a natural disaster.

-While the fire danger may have passed, hazards may still be present such as:
+While the danger may have passed, hazards may still be present such as:

-After a bushfire, you will need to assess the state of your home to determine if you can move back in.
+After a natural disaster, you will need to assess the state of your home to determine if you can move back in.

 Any building work should be carried out by a licensed builder or demolition contractor.
 If your home contains asbestos you may need to engage a licensed asbestos removalist.